ascott1/ethical-web-dev/README.md

 ## Building Web Apps with Others

-- Code is for other people (title introduction/narrative)
 - Coding standards
   - Linting
   - Testing
   - Continuous Integration
+- Open Source
   - Contributing to open source
   - Using an open source license
   - Consuming open source code
-- Treat other developers with respect
+- Treating other developers with respect
 - Offering and following a code of conduct for open source projects

 ## Charities